sensu/sensu-docs/content/sensu-enterprise/3.2/integrations/timescaledb.md

 table        |
 -------------|------
-description  | The TimescaleDB table name. required     | false type         | String default      | `metrics`
+description  | The TimescaleDB table where Sensu will send metrics.
+See the [TimescaleDB docs][5] for information about creating a table. required     | false type         | String default      | `metrics`